 Compassion should always flow from our words and be echoed in our actions.
 Caring for one another helps us to align with God’s heart for showing compassion to the least of these (Matthew 25:31-46).

 Jesus calls us to be sacrificial in demonstrating love for one another.
 We are called to live following the model that was set for us in the person of Jesus.

 Let your actions speak love so that those around you encounter Jesus.

 The truth is, we’ve all been failed by someone in our relationships.
-As you seek to pursue health and wholeness in your life, we would like to offer you access to our free Family Fire ebook Forgiveness: A Guide to Relationship Repair.
+As you seek to pursue health and spiritual wholeness in your life, we would like to offer you access to our free Family Fire ebook Forgiveness: A Guide to Relationship Repair.

 We hope this guide provides you with resources to develop the essential skill of forgiveness.

 How do you find spiritual wholeness in your relationships?

 Do You Have Family Problems?
 There is Help and Hope!

 Are you experiencing family problems or even estranged?
 Are you feeling shame, anger, or rejection?
 Check out my book Estranged: Finding Hope When Your Family Falls Apart on Amazon or at your favorite digital store.

 This book not only talks about my seven-year estrangement from my Christian family, but it also gives solid tips to help you with your family problems.
 Break free from your pain.
 Allow God to heal you no matter what has happened in your family of origin.
 There is hope when your family falls apart.